-STANDARD 10.2 The Personal Representative must be aware of the fiduciary obligations to the estate, its heirs and creditors.
+STANDARD 11.2: An attorney representing the personal representative shall ensure that the personal representative is advised of his or her fiduciary obligations to the estate, its heirs and creditors.

 AUTHORITY: D.C.
-CODE § 20-701(a), § 20-702, § 20-704, § 20- 705, § 20-743, § 47-1805.3, SCR-P D 5(a)(3), AND INTERNAL REVENUE CODE § 2031 AND § 6075.
+CODE § 20-701(A), § 20- 702, § 20-704, § 20-705, AND § 20-743.
 APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1 AND 1.4
+RULES OF PROFESSIONAL CONDUCT 1.1 AND 1.4 heirs that would prevent the Personal Representative from carrying out fiduciary obligations.

-- The Personal Representative must be aware that estate funds shall not be commingled with non-estate funds under any circumstances. - The Personal Representative must determine whether any conflicts of interest exist between the interests of various heirs. - The Personal Representative should file an IRS Form 56 (Notice of Fiduciary Relationship) and a Form SS-4 to request a tax identification number for the estate and open an estate bank account(s) through which all estate business is conducted.
-In the absence of express provisions in any trust instrument or will to the contrary, no account shall exceed the federally insured limit, currently \$100,000.00. - The Personal Representative must be aware that Federal and District of Columbia income tax returns must be filed on behalf of the decedent for the year in which the decedent died, and ensure that the tax returns are prepared and filed. - If the value of an estate exceeds the amounts provided by law, the Personal Representative must file Federal and District of Columbia Estate Tax returns. - The Personal Representative must prepare and file all claims for refunds for federal and state taxes. - The Personal Representative must send the Notice of Appointment and General Information Sheet to all interested persons and known creditors by certified mail. - The Personal Representative must pay for the Proofs of Publications and ensure their timely filing.
+- Advise the Personal Representative that estate funds shall not be commingled with non-estate funds under any circumstances. - Determine whether any conflicts of interest exist between the interests of various heirs or as to the Personal Representative's interest as an heir and the other

-The Personal Representative must be aware of his or her investment and fiduciary responsibilities, including the duty to maintain accurate records of all expenses and payments during the administration of the estate along with keeping appropriate receipts for expenditures.
+- Advise the Personal Representative on the handling of any litigation involving the estate, or, if the attorney is not prepared to represent the estate in the matter, then advise the Personal Representative to hire an attorney to handle the matter for the estate. - Advise the Personal Representative to file an IRS Form SS-4, request a tax identification number for the estate and open an estate bank account through which all estate business is conducted in an FDIC insured account or accounts, not to exceed \$100,000 in any one account. - Advise the Personal Representative that Federal, state and local income tax returns must be filed on behalf of the decedent for the year in which the decedent died, and ensure that the tax returns are prepared and filed. - If the value of an estate exceeds the amount provided by law, advise the Personal Representative that a Federal Tax Form Return (Form 706) must be filed within nine (9) months and one (1) day of the decedent's death, and that the penalty for failure to file continues to accrue until the Tax Return is filed and the tax is paid. - If an estate is held open beyond one year, advise the Personal Representative of the requirement that an annual fiduciary income tax return must be filed on behalf of the estate. - Advise the Personal Representative to prepare and file all claims for refunds for federal and state taxes. - Advise the Personal Representative that it is the Personal Representative's responsibility to send the Notice of Appointment and General Information Sheet to all interested persons and known creditors by certified mail. - Advise the Personal Representative that it is their responsibility to pay for the Proofs of Publications and to ensure their timely filing. - Advise the Personal Representative of investment and fiduciary responsibilities, including the duty to maintain accurate records of all expenses and payments during the administration of the estate along with appropriate receipts for expenditures.

-STANDARD 10.3 The Personal Representative must be aware that the Personal Representative owes a fiduciary obligation to the estate, its heirs and creditors.
+STANDARD 11.3: The attorney shall advise the Personal Representative that he/she owes a fiduciary obligation to the estate, its heirs and creditors.

-AUTHORITY: Норкіля v.
-AKINS , 637 А.2ND 424 (DC 1993).
+AUTHORITY: НОРКINS V. AKINS, 637 А.2D 424 (DC 1993).
 APPLICABLE ETHICAL RULES: D.C.
 RULES OF PROFESSIONAL CONDUCT 1.4

-- The Personal Representative should be aware that if the Personal Representative has to engage an attorney, the attorney represents the Personal Representative and not the estate.
-Under District of Columbia case law, the attorney has an attorney-client relationship with the fiduciary, and not with the beneficiaries. - The Personal Representative should avoid giving legal advice to beneficiaries and interested persons.
+- Advise the Personal Representative that the attorney represents the Personal Representative and not the estate.
+Under District of Columbia case law, the attorney has an attorney/client relationship with the fiduciary, and not with the beneficiaries. - Advise the Personal Representative of the adverse impact of any fiduciary decision on one or more beneficiaries. - Advise the Personal Representative of conflicts between the Personal Representative's interests as fiduciary and any interest of the Personal Representative as a beneficiary.

-STANDARD 10.4 The Personal Representative must prepare an inventory in all estates.
+The attorney shall advise the Personal Representative that an inventory must be prepared in all estates.